harrybraviner/RepData_PeerAssessment1/PA1_template.md

 ```
 So there are 2304 observations where at least one of the variables is missing.

-As an aside, we can see from the fact that the next bit of code that all of these NAs are in the **steps** variables;
+As an aside, we can see from the next bit of code that all of these NAs are in the **steps** variables;
 no observations of the **date** or **interval** have been coded as NA.

 ```r